corfidbizna/MergeConflictTutorial/README.md

 King Mickey, in his haste to get back to the castle, crashed into the Pink Witch with a "KERSPLOW-BA-BOOOM!"

 "Oh no!
-The Pink Witch!" shouted the Goofy.
+The Pink Witch!" shouted Sora.

 The dragon-goat waved his hand dismissively, "Ah, phooey.
 That's what she gets getting in the way of His Majesty, King Mickey."